GetDKAN/dkan/main.md

 ### Discoverability
 Finally, data is only good to the degree to which it can be found and understood.
 This is why many of the modules in DKAN are dedicated to helping make data more accessible.

-The \ref meta helps data-providers inject context information (*metadata*) about the data.
+The \ref metastore helps data-providers give context (\ref Metadata) to their data.
 The \ref search module provides a configurable way to allow that context/metadata to be used by data-consumers and find what they need.

-The searchable metadata provided by the \ref search module will help users narrow down their search, but ultimately the user will have to look at the data.
+The searchable metadata provided by the \link metastore_search.info.yml metastore_search \endlink module will help users narrow down their search, but ultimately the user will have to look at the data.

 ### Usability
 Data in files isn't naturally searchable, but the \ref datastore module parses and stores data in a more explorable format.
 DKAN can then use the datastore to provide more tools that allow the user to explore the data.
 Tools like our \link Drupal::datastore::SqlEndpoint::Service SQL Endpoint \endlink